 There is a role for public-private partnerships to engage early and often with industry to identify needs now and in the future.
 A starting point is to bring the industry people together with the right partners in research, government, and the entrepreneurial ecosystem.
-Wisconsin has already formed two organizations to address these gaps: the Bipartisan Paper Caucus and the WiSys Venture Home program.
+Two organizations have already been formed in Wisconsin to address these gaps.
+The Bipartisan Paper Caucus and the WiSys Venture Home program.
 The Bipartisan Paper Caucus is a group within the Wisconsin Legislature formed to keep the industry's needs in front of the state government.
-WiSys created the Venture Home program (6) to unite people interested in innovation for Wisconsin's rural communities and connect university talent with these networks.
+WiSys created the Venture Home program (6) to bring together people interested in innovation for Wisconsin's rural communities and connect university talent with these networks.
 One further gap the panel identified is those who may not self-identify as entrepreneurs, such as small businesses and workers in the community.
 This gap is not necessarily limited to science and technology either.
 Innovations can include policies, activities, or other things that move a business forward.
 There is an opportunity to offer experiential learning, training and development, and conversation with technology developers.

-The panel also addressed the investment requirements to maintain an innovative and vibrant industry.
+The panel also addressed the investment requirements necessary to maintain an innovative and vibrant industry.
 Legacy industry research and development funding has declined over the long term.
-Research funds are available from state and federal sources, such as the Small Business Innovation Research program, to support research and development.
+Research funds are available from state and federal sources to support research and development, such as the Small Business Innovation Research program.
 Finally, WEDC assists existing companies in two primary areas; funding expansion and growth and working with entrepreneurs to grow their businesses.
 Although many of these state-supported programs are limited in funds, there are opportunities to combine funds from different sources.
-For example, breaking research and development into steps through a stage gate process or combining various funding sources to address different aspects of a development process, such as technical work and customer engagement.
+For example, by breaking research and development into steps through a stage gate process or combining various funding sources to address different aspects of a development process, such as technical work and customer engagement.

 The state of Wisconsin offers access to experts who can help business access and use this funding.
-The Center for Technology Commercialization provides grant writing and fundraising assistance for new businesses to help access these funds and additional grant funds to support business development activities.
+The Center for Technology Commercialization provides grant writing and fundraising assistance for new businesses to help access these funds, as well as additional grant funds to support business development activities.
 WiSys is a window into research in regional UW campuses by finding opportunities to collaborate with faculty with specific areas of interest.
 WiSys also curates internal funding opportunities to work with University of Wisconsin System faculty members.
 They can play a matchmaking role and host reverse pitch sessions, whereby companies can bring research needs to the University community to find available research talent.